SecurityPlatformCoKr/node-tss/README.md

 This was originally part of the webinos project (http://webinos.org/) but was extracted and turned into a separate project.
+After fork, this is included in SecurityPlatform's distribution.

 Requirements